Home

 turn off

-To deactivate a device or supply, or to cause someone to lose interest or feel repelled.
+To stop a device or supply by using a switch or tap; to cause someone to lose interest or attraction; to leave a road by turning.

 waft off